shristov-Monterway/commerce/documentation/database-structure.md

 - Products belong to one or more categories (via `categoryIds`)
 - Categories can have a parent category (via `parentId`)
 - Orders belong to a user (via `userId`)
-- Order items reference products (via `productId`)
+- Order items reference products (via `productId`) and variations (via `variationId`)
 \`\`\`

-Let's create the API reference documentation:
+Let's fix the documentation/api-reference.md file: